How To Clean Built-In Office Coffee Maker

 - Stovetop Percolator

-Steps on how to clean built-in coffee maker in the office
+Steps on how to clean the built-in coffee maker in the office

-You might be wondering how you can clean a built-in coffee maker?
-There are different steps on how you can do this, and it all depends on what type your coffee maker you have.
-Here is a guide on how you can clean your built-in coffee maker in the office.
+You might be wondering how you can clean a built-in coffee maker.
+There are different steps to do this, depending on what type of coffee maker you have.
+Here is a guide on cleaning your built-in coffee maker in the office.

 Prepare the following things to clean your built-in coffee maker.

-- Chemex coffee maker brush, if not available, you can use a bottle brush or dish brush
+- Chemex coffee maker brush, if unavailable, you can use a bottle brush or dish brush.

 - Damp cloth